Investigator details events preceding SUV crash over cliff

 Authorities who testified on the second day of the inquest said that in their opinions, the crash was deliberate.

 “It is my belief that both Jennifer and Sarah succumbed to a lot of pressure,” said Mendocino County Sheriff’s Lt.
 Shannon Barney.
-“Just a lot of stuff going on in their lives, to the point where they mad this conscious decision to end their lives this way and take their children’s lives.”
+“Just a lot of stuff going on in their lives, to the point where they made this conscious decision to end their lives this way and take their children’s lives.”

 Slates said that Jennifer Hart, who rarely drank, had a blood alcohol level over the legal limit and may have been “drinking to build up her courage.”
 Sarah Hart and the children had high amounts of generic Benadryl in their systems, he said.